-The members of the Nominating Committee are Jason Barr, Mark Burnett and Louis Gleckel.
+The members of the Nominating Committee are Jason Barr and Louis Gleckel.
 Dr. Gleckel serves as chairman of the Nominating Committee.
-The Board has determined that the Nominating Committee consists entirely of directors who meet the independence requirements of the Nasdaq listing standards.
+Subject to his election as a director at the Annual Meeting, our Board intends to appoint Mr. Hirsch as a member of the Nominating Committee.
+The Board has determined each of Messrs.
+Barr and Hirsch and Dr. Gleckel meets the independence requirements of the Nasdaq listing standards for nominating committee members.